Jrodr4544/angular-modules-readme-v-000/README.md

 ## Overview

 In this lesson we're going to go into modules and how to create and load our own.
-You'll recognise the syntax from our previous module!
+You'll recognize the syntax from our previous module!

 ## Objectives